sam-doomguy/documentation-api/Users.md

     - `account`: The account Id within the organisation
     - `level`: The level of access the user has to the account { NONE | READONLY | FULL }

+Please note only accounts (listed inside the `accessList`) in the request will get updated, existing account permissions are retained.

 Example Request to set the user's role to ADMIN | POWER_USER | READ_ONLY: